ryik5/GuiPackager/README.md

 ### GUI Packager
-Making of packed(Deflate) files of project's libraries for embedding into the assebly .NET
+Maker of packed(Deflate) files of project's libraries for embedding into the assembly .NET

 It is maintained by [@ryik5](https://github.com/ryik5).

 ## What?

-This application makes packed(Deflate) files those could be used as embedded resources in asseblies.
+This application makes packed(Deflate) files those could be used as embedded resources in assemblies.

 ## Quickstart